 RMS Actions West Slope Tahoe Basin Principal Implementing Agencies Agency's Role(s) 5a.
 Ensure water infrastructure integrity, operations, and maintenance through agency-specific Capital Improvement Programs X Х City of Placerville, EID, GDPUD, GFCSD, STPUD, TCPUD S - Support communication, information sharing and advocacy efforts S - Support acquisition of state and federal assistance (where appropriate) 5b.
-Develop new high-elevation, off- stream storage to replace lost snowpack and increase water supply reliability as a climate adaptation strategy X County, City of Placerville, EDWA, EID, GFCSD L - Develop Alder Creek Water Storage and Conservation Project Feasibility Study with Reclamation for countywide and regional benefits consistent with 2004 Public Law 108-361, Section 202.
+Develop new high-elevation, off- stream storage to replace lost snowpack and increase water supply reliability as a climate adaptation strategy X County, City of Placerville, EDWA, EID, GFCSD L - Develop Alder Creek Water Storage and Conservation Project Feasibility Study with USBR for countywide and regional benefits consistent with 2004 Public Law 108-361, Section 202.
 L - Collaborate with regional partners and organizations to advocate for a climate adaptation measure that could serve equivalent functions as the snowpack, which was historically the primary storage and source of water in the West Slope 5c.
 Reduce vulnerability of water infrastructure to wildfires Х Х City of Placerville, County, EID, GDPUD, GFCSD, SMUD, STPUD, TCPUD L - Develop hazard mitigation and recovery guide for water purveyors, small water suppliers and domestic wells F - Coordinate with County in updating and synthesizing wildfire risk information and develop a list of at-risk water infrastructure in coordination with facility owners S - Support communications, public information sharing and advocacy efforts S - Support acquisition of state and federal assistance (where appropriate)

-The high-elevation, off-stream Alder Creek Storage and Conservation project can help our vulnerable headwater communities, which rely on the snowpack for water supply to adapt to a changing climate.
-Conceptually described in the American River Basin Study with a storage of up-to 168,000 acre-feet (18 percent of Folsom Lake), the potential Alder Creek Reservoir of could provide needed water supply under a changing hydrology to accommodate agricultural development opportunities, generate affordable hydropower to reduce the energy cost burden in foothill communities, and contribute to flood risk reduction for local communities and downstream metropolitan areas.
+The high-elevation, off-stream Alder Creek Storage and Conservation project can help our vulnerable headwater communities to replace the functions of snowpack that could be significantly lost through climate change.
+Conceptually described in Reclamation's 2022 American River Basin Study with a storage of up-to 168,000 acre-feet (18 percent of Folsom Lake), the potential Alder Creek Reservoir could receive flood water from the South Fork American River for subsequent water supply to offset the eroded water supply reliability under climate change, accommodate agricultural development opportunities, generate affordable hydropower to reduce the energy cost burden in foothill communities, and contribute to flood risk reduction for local communities and downstream metropolitan areas.
 It offers additional opportunities for Reclamation to enhance its operational flexibility of Folsom Reservoir by satisfying CVP water contract delivery to El Dorado contractors and potentially the City of Folsom in most years.
-The Agency is collaborating with Reclamation to initiate a feasibility study that was previously authorized by Congress in 2005.
+The Agency is collaborating with Reclamation to initiate a feasibility study that was previously authorized by Congress in 2004.